gotvc/got/README.md

     local.db
 ```

-CellSpaces are layered, with the cell-specs config directory being the highest priority CellSpace.
+Realms are layered, with the cell-specs config directory being the highest priority Realm.